-Graylog search Ners Dashboards Sources System / Lookup Tables + in 42 / Jour 42 mag/s Heip + Administrator + Caches provide the actual values for lo Lookup Tables Data Adapters - Cad he Type Node-local, in-memory cache The type of cache to configure. · Configure Cache Title emory Cache for this cache.
+graylog search s , and an a second s Verts Dashboards Sources System / Lookup Tables ♥ ln 42 / Out 42 msg/s Help + Administrator + Caches for Looki Caches provide the actual values for lo up Tab bles Lookup Tables Data Adapters Cat he Type Node-local, in-memory cache The type of cache to configure.
+T Configure Cache Title emory Cache for this cache.
 The in-memory cache maintains recently used values from data adapters.
 Please make sure your Graylog servers have enough heap to accomodate the cached entries and monitor the cache efficiency.
-Description Node lo Cache descr cal in-memory cache iption.
+Description Node local in-memory cache Cache description.
 Implementation details The cache is local to each Graylog server, they do not share the entries.
 For example, if you have two servers, they will maintain a completely independent cache from each other.
-Name In-mem The name the ory nat is being used to refer to this cache.
+Name In-memo The name th ary share to refer to this cache.
 Must be unique.
 Cache size Every cache has a maximum number of entries, unbounded caches are not supported.
 Maximum entries 1000 The limit of the number of entries the cache keeps in memory.
-Time-based expiration Expire after access The cache will remove entries after a fixed time since they have been used the last time.
-Expire after access If enabled, e ntries are removed from the cache after the specified time from when they were last u seconds 🕶 This results in the cache behaving as a space limited least recently used cache.
+Time-based expiration Expire after access Expire after access 60 If enabled, e ntries are removed from the cache after the specified time from when they were last u seconds + The cache will remove entries after a fixed time insine they have been used the last time.
+This results in the cache behaving as a space limited least recently used cache.
 Expire after write The cache will remove entries after a fixed time since they have been entered into the cache.
-Expire after write 0 If enabled, e ntries are removed from the cache after the specified time from when they were first i seconds • This results in entries that are never older than the given time, which can be important for regularly changing data, such as configuration state of external systems.
+Expire after write 0 If enabled, e ntries are removed from the cache after the specified time from when they were first u seconds 🕶 This results in entries that are never older than the given time, which can be important for regularly changing data, such as configuration state of external systems.
 Create C ache